luevano/luevano.xyz/src/blog/a/torrenting_with_qbittorrent.md

 Everything here is performed in ==arch btw== and all commands should be run as root unless stated otherwise.

-==Also kindly note that I do not condone the use of torrenting for illegal activities.
+==Kindly note that I do not condone the use of torrenting for illegal activities.
 I take no responsibility for what you do when setting up anything shown here.
 It is for you to check your local laws before using automated downloaders such as Sonarr and Radarr.==

 # Table of contents